“The Peaceable Kingdom”

 – Isaiah 11:6–9

 The first Quakers lived in mid-17th-century England.
 Their movement arose from dissenting Protestant groups, breaking away from the Church of England.
-They emphasised a personal and direct religious experience of Christ, acquired through both spiritual experience and the reading and studying of the Bible.
-Quakers focused their private life on developing behaviour and speech reflecting emotional purity and the light of God.
+They emphasized a personal and direct religious experience of Christ, acquired through both spiritual experience and the reading and studying of the Bible.
+Quakers focused their private life on developing behavior and speech, reflecting emotional purity and the light of God.

 William Penn (1644 – 1718) was an early Quaker and founder of the English North American colony of Pennsylvania.
 He was an early advocate of democracy and religious freedom, notable for his good relations and successful treaties with the Lenape Native Americans.
 Under his direction, the city of Philadelphia was planned and developed.

 Penn was a man of deep religious convictions; he wrote many works in which he urged believers to adhere to the spirit of Primitive Christianity.
 He was imprisoned several times in the Tower of London due to his faith.

 National Gallery of Art, DC version

 Edward Hicks (1780 – 1849) was an American folk painter and a religious minister of the Society of Friends, also known as the Quakers.
 He became a Quaker icon because of his paintings.

 About 1820 Edward Hicks began to make paintings, using his previous work experience as a painter of coaches, houses, and signs to produce devotional images.
 Unable to keep up his work as a preacher and painter at the same time, Hicks transitioned into a life of painting, and he used his canvases to convey his beliefs.